Low-Regularity Solutions of the Nonlinear Schr\"odinger Equation on the Spatial Quarter-Plane: Introduction

 For $j=1, 2$, the space $\mathcal X_{j, T}^{\sigma, b}$ for the boundary data emerges naturally through the estimation of the relevant components of the solution to the forced linear counterpart of problem \eqref{qnls-ibvp}.
 It is defined as the space of all functions $g(x_j, t) \in L^2(\mathbb R_+\times (0, T))$ such that the following norm is finite:

 where $\what g^{x_j}(k_j, t)$ denotes the \textit{half-line Fourier transform} of $g(x_j ,t)$ with respect to the spatial variable $x_j$, i.e.

 It is interesting to note that the \textit{boundary data space} $\mathcal X_{j, T}^{\sigma, b}$ can be regarded as an analogue, on the semi-infinite strip $\mathbb R_+ \times (0, T)$, of the \textit{Bourgain space} $X_j^{\sigma, b}$.
-This latter space plays the role of the \textit{solution space} in the analysis of the one-dimensional NLS initial value problem on the line \cite{b1993-nls} and is defined on the entire spatiotemporal domain $\mathbb R\times\mathbb R$ as the space of all functions $G(x_j, t) \in L^2(\mathbb R^2)$ with finite norm
+This latter space plays the role of the \textit{solution space} in the analysis of the one-dimensional NLS initial value problem on the line \cite{b1999} (see also \cite{b1993-nls} for the torus) and is defined on the entire spatiotemporal domain $\mathbb R\times\mathbb R$ as the space of all functions $G(x_j, t) \in L^2(\mathbb R^2)$ with finite norm

 where $\mathcal F\{G\}$ denotes the spatiotemporal Fourier transform of $G$.
 Observe that by letting $\tau \mapsto \tau-k_j^2$ we can express this norm in the alternative form

 which has the same structure with the semi-infinite strip norm \eqref{xt-def}.